zbrba/MQTTDL/README.md

 for a number of different projects based on the MQTT protocol.

+Getting Started:

+*	Install node.js
+*	Install mosquitto
+*	Use npm to install a MYSQL mysql for node.js
+*	Use npm to install websockets (or use the included web socket library from http://github.com/ncr/node.ws.js)
+*	Download the example config files, server.js and ws.js
+*	Run the server:

+		node server.js --debug

 Inputs and Outputs
 -------
 Since then, it has branched to allow many different input and